 Walking past your boss in the corridor?
 When they ask how you’re doing, mention in passing a brief comment which alludes to the bullying.
 It doesn’t have to be an explicit, tell-all information, but just enough to make them think about it.
 Try and showcase your emotions, and they’ll likely be all ears.

 Bosses have your happiness and comfort in the workplace in their best interest, and so if you allude to a problem you’re having, they’ll be likely to take action to resolve it.
-You might find that this passing comment you make will be the catalyst that’ll put the bullying to an eventual end.
+You might find that this passing comment you make will be the catalyst that’ll put the bullying to end.

 Show them evidence

 If you’re making bold claims about being bullied in the workplace, your boss may unfortunately not believe you.
 It does happen, and can leave victims feeling downbeat, frustrated and at their wit’s end with the situation.
 So, if possible, make sure you provide evidence to back it up.

 Whether it’s photographs of something they’ve done, screenshots or voice recordings, having concrete evidence of their actions is the best way to get your boss to understand the severity of the conflict.
 Bullies often find sneaky, roundabout ways to get at their victims, so catch them in the act and they’ll be left exposed for all to see.

 When discussing the situation with your boss, be sure to think up some potential remedies that would make you feel happy and more comfortable in the workplace, as well as putting the bullying to an end.
 As previously mentioned, your happiness is your boss’ highest priority, so they’ll be willing to work to a result.

 Have the bully around for this part, as you’ll be able to work out any issues you have.
 It’s the only way you’ll be able to put the bullying to an end.